 Please click the following link to read about the bill and to learn about the bill and to receive step-by-step instruction on how to advocate on behalf of the bill.
 It is important and simple to do.

-The BATRA board is comprised of 7 members: president, president-elect, treasurer, secretary, media coordinator, member at large of education, and student representative.
+The BATRA board is comprised of 7 main members: president, president-elect, treasurer, secretary, media coordinator, education coordinator, and student representative.
 The Board serves BATRA on a volunteer basis, and members are elected by BATRA members.
 Each position serves two year terms.